Did you know the cost of acquiring new customers is five times more than retaining current ones?

 Let’s take a look at how Spark, a company selling a marketing system that helps online businesses, is tackling this problem.

-You’ll notice in the screenshot above Spark’s top five sources of conversions, each with a specific path and conversion goal (far right column).
+You’ll notice Spark’s top five sources of conversions, each with a specific path and conversion goal (far right column).

 On each source, Spark can trace the exact steps a visitor takes to which sources contribute most to a specific conversion goal that they set.

-For Volusion customers, you can link your Google Analytics right to your Volusion-hosted online store to get some actionable insights about your sales based on where your visitors come from.
+If you're a Volusion customer, you can link your Google Analytics right to your Volusion-hosted online store to get some actionable insights about your sales based on where your visitors come from.
 This way, you see how everything works end-to-end between your site, store, and social media channels.

 To make the most out of this integration, be sure to set up conversion goals and assign monetary value in Google Analytics so you can see just how much each channel or source is helping you meet these goals.